 Florida’s laws make addiction treatment a positive and comprehensive experience for those struggling with substance abuse.
 But, that’s not the only reason Florida is a coveted spot for addiction treatment.

-No matter where you are coming from, a change of scenery will always benefit your recovery.
+- Location is Everything: No matter where you are coming from, a change of scenery will always benefit your recovery.
 Plus, South Florida’s sunny climate lifts the spirit.

-Florida is notorious for its evidence-based substance abuse treatment programs.
+- Evidence-based Treatment Programs: Florida is notorious for its evidence-based substance abuse treatment programs.
 The methods are tried and true from hospitals to rehabs to intensive outpatient programs (IOPs).
 Additionally, there is an abundance of rehabilitation facilities for you to choose from depending on your specific needs.
 Other specific treatment options include medication-assisted and dual diagnosis treatment programs for individuals struggling with mental health.

-Sober living is part of the conventional model in the continuum of care.
+- Sober Living Goals: Sober living is part of the conventional model in the continuum of care.
 As a result, it is entirely reasonable to meet someone who says they are in recovery as part of your everyday life in the community.
 Thus, Floridians are very accepting and supportive of those in recovery.

-Many options exist for men’s and women’s sober living.
+- Halfway Houses You’ll Love: Many options exist for men’s and women’s sober living.
 Halfway houses often feature single rooms, pools, dog-friendly accommodations, and more.

-AA/NA Meetings are in abundance.
+- Widely Available Meetings: AA/NA Meetings are in abundance.
 Alcoholics and Narcotics Anonymous are all over the place, and all the time, so you are nearly sure to find a meeting to suit your needs.
 From church meetings to bonfire-on-the-beach-meetings – there is something for everyone.

 Finding Addiction Treatment in South Florida